-Why is this important to know?
+Why is it important to know about junk corporate bonds?
 Because, thanks to the Fed, you own these non-investment grade bonds.
 While the monetary authority’s usual open-market operations involve buying and selling U.S. Treasury obligations, it is now buying high-yield corporate securities.
 Although to qualify for the program a company’s bonds had to be rated investment grade on or before March 22 before sinking below the line during the shutdown.
 Investopedia reports there are almost 800 of those, but they might not have to wait in line too long.
 America’s central bank has an announced $750 billion appetite for high-yield corporate bonds.

 Don’t be a zombie investor

 We mentioned in May that we weren’t sold on the legality of this action, but it does appear to be going forward.
 And if you squint hard enough you might even be able to see that as a good thing.
 The Fed’s action could stem the tide of corporate bankruptcies, which have spiked by 26% this year, according to the Wall Street Journal.

 Of course, there are the typical moral hazard arguments.
 But the fact that, in 2008 and 2009, we decided not to send any bankers to jail, then allowed the “too-big-to-fail” banks to get even bigger so they can mess up even worse and not fail, means those old platitudes about thrift and personal responsibility fall on deaf ears.

 But now the public sector is in effect lending speculatively to private companies.
 Yes, that’s the result of the Fed’s recent actions, but it’s also a cornerstone of the CARES Act.